Victim Support court report ‘raises serious questions’ about the treatment of victim-survivors

 On Thursday 10 October, Victim Support – a leading charity supporting victims of crime in England and Wales through free and confidential support – published its new report Suffering for justice: Sexual violence victim-survivors’ experiences of going to court and cross-examination.

-Drawing on a number of first-hand victim-survivor accounts, the report focuses on the experience of sexual violence victim-survivors whose case has gone through the court process, dividing it into three main stages: before, during and after giving evidence, whilst highlighting the main challenges victim-survivors face at each stage.
+Drawing on a number of first-hand victim-survivor accounts, the report focuses on the experiences of sexual violence victim-survivors whose case has gone through the court process, dividing it into three main stages: before, during and after giving evidence, whilst highlighting the main challenges victim-survivors face at each stage.

 Welcoming the report, the Victims’ Commissioner for England and Wales, Baroness Newlove, said that it was worrying, albeit sadly not surprising, that navigating the court process – a system in place to deliver justice – instead left victims feeling re-traumatised and distressed.
 This raises serious questions about the treatment of victim-survivors.
 The report also adds to the Victims’ Commissioner’s long-held fears that lengthy delays in the court system is taking a toll on victims.